Integrity and

 that you’re obliged to follow elaborate courses of education to be competitive

-with people who you don’t know in your learning, material possessions and
+with people who you don’t know in your learning, material possessions and appearance.

-physical appearance.
-You might dread that you’ll fail to demonstrate sufficient
+You might dread that you’ll fail to show enough success or enough devotion to

 4 These comments